iPlug2/iPlug2/Documentation/README.md

 This is the home of documentation for iPlug 2, which is a work in progress.

+If you're viewing this as a markdown file on github, you can see the doxygen version [here](https://iplug2.github.io/iPlug2-private/).

 In the future, this will include some tutorials and guides, but for now it's just the doxygen docs for the classes.
 Most classes and files have been entered, but many methods are not yet documented, or are documented with out of date information.

 In the meantime, you can read two academic papers that we wrote about the project, which are in the documentation folder, and you can watch the accompanying presentations on youtube: